mkillah/mkillah.github.io/_pages/publications.md

 I investigated mental rigidity in chess expertise named Einstellung effect and potential approaches to overcome it.
 The effect is evident in situations where  players struggle to optimize tactics when a familiar solution is available, usually decide to make suboptimal and familiar solution instead of optimal and less familiar solution.
-I have learned that presenting positions from a different, reversed, viewpoint does not reduce E-effect and more experienced players were more likely to find optimal solutions, with player rating having the strongest effect on flexible thinking in chess.
+I learned that presenting positions from a different, reversed, viewpoint does not reduce E-effect and more experienced players were more likely to find optimal solutions, with player rating having the strongest effect on flexible thinking in chess.